Understanding CPU limitations with memory

 To illustrate some differences in CPUs, we will take a look at an older generation i7-2637M.
 If you scroll down to the memory specifications section for the CPU on the Intel® website, you’ll notice it supports only up to 8GB of total memory, and DDR3 speeds of 1066/1333 MT/s.
 If you were to install 1600 MT/s Crucial® memory with this CPU, you should expect the memory to downclock and run at 1333 MT/s because that’s the fastest speed the CPU will support.

-A more modern CPU like the i7-6660K can handle up to 64GB of RAM, and has added DDR4 support up to 2133 MT/s, with DDR3L up to 1600 MT/s.
+As an example a CPU like the i7-6700K can handle up to 64GB of RAM, and has added DDR4 support up to 2133 MT/s, with DDR3L up to 1600 MT/s.
 Just because this CPU can support DDR4 speeds up to 2133 MT/s, does not mean it will support those speeds on DDR3, so pay close attention to what DDR type is specified.

 Where do I find this information?